tdoan5/ML5800/README.md

 **`Windows`**:

 You can use any SSH client.
-For our class, we will use MobaXterm Home Edition
+For our class, we will use MobaXterm Home Edition (you can choose either Portable or Installer version).

 https://mobaxterm.mobatek.net/download.html